wucas/process-coverage/README.md

-# codecov-coverage-for-packages
+# process-coverage

 This GitHub action uploads coverage data for GAP packages to codecov.

 ## Usage

-The action `codecov-coverage-for-packages` has to be called by the workflow of a GAP package.
+The action `process-coverage` has to be called by the workflow of a GAP package.
 By default it
 - processes the coverage data gathered during the action